d0tTino/DeepThought-ReThought/docs/perception_service.md

 ## Overview

 The **PerceptionService** generates time-aligned embeddings for text, audio and video inputs.
 Each modality is processed by a dedicated worker that emits embedding vectors with timestamps.
 The service aligns these modality-specific streams onto a common grid, optionally fuses them into a single representation, and publishes the result.
+The grid resolution defaults to the smallest hop across modalities but can be overridden with the `--grid-hop-size` CLI flag or the `DT_PERCEPTION_GRID_HOP_SIZE` environment variable.
 Downstream modules can consume either the fused embeddings or per-modality outputs.

 ## Architecture and Flow